Continuous limit of the moments system for the globally coupled phase oscillators: Introduction

 where $\theta _i \in [ 0, 2\pi )$ denotes the phase of an $i$-th oscillator on a circle, $\omega _i\in \mathbf{R}$ denotes its natural frequency, $K>0$ is the coupling strength, and where $N$ is the number of oscillators.
 Eq.(\ref{KMN}) is derived by means of the averaging method from coupled dynamical systems having limit cycles, and now it is called the \textit{Kuramoto model}.

-It is obvious that when $K=0$, $\theta _i(t)$ and $\theta _j(t)$ rotate on a circle at different velocities unless $\omega _i$ is equal to $\omega _j$, and it is true for sufficiently small $K>0$.
+It is obvious that when $K=0$ or $K>0$ is sufficiently small, $\theta _i(t)$ and $\theta _j(t)$ rotate on a circle at different velocities unless $\omega _i$ is equal to $\omega _j$.
 On the other hand, if $K$ is sufficiently large, it is numerically observed that some of oscillators or all of them tend to rotate at the same velocity on average, which is called the \textit{synchronization}~\cite{Pik,Str1}.
 If $N$ is small, such a transition from de-synchronization to synchronization may be well revealed by means of the bifurcation theory~\cite{ChiPa,Mai1,Mai2}.
 However, if $N$ is large, it is difficult to investigate the transition from the view point of the bifurcation theory and it is still far from understood.

-In order to evaluate whether synchronization occurs or not, Kuramoto introduced the \textit{order parameter} $r(t)e^{\sqrt{-1}\psi (t)}$ by
+In order to evaluate whether synchronization occurs or not, Kuramoto introduced the \textit{order parameter} $r_N(t)$ by

-which gives the centroid of oscillators, where $r, \psi \in \mathbf{R}$.
-It seems that if synchronous state is formed, $r(t)$ takes a positive number, while if de-synchronization is stable, $r(t)$ is zero on time average.
+which gives the centroid of oscillators.
+It seems that if synchronous state is formed, $|r_N(t)|$ takes a positive number, while if de-synchronization is stable, $|r_N(t)|$ is zero on time average.
+Indeed, based on some formal calculations, Kuramoto assumed a bifurcation diagram of the order parameter: Suppose $N\to \infty$.
+If $g(\omega )$, a distribution function for $\omega _i$'s, is an even and unimodal function such that $g''(0)\neq 0$, then the bifurcation diagram of $|r_\infty |$ is given as in Fig.\ref{fig1}.
+In other words, if the coupling strength $K$ is smaller than $K_c := 2/(\pi g(0))$, then $r_\infty \equiv 0$ is asymptotically stable.
+If $K$ exceeds $K_c$, then a stable synchronous state emerges.
+Near the transition point $K_c$, $|r_\infty |$ is of order $O((K- K_c)^{1/2})$.
+See \cite{Str1} for Kuramoto's discussion.
+In order to state his conjecture clearly, let us introduce the continuous model.

+The infinite-dimensional version (the continuous model) of the Kuramoto model has been well investigated to reveal a bifurcation diagram of the order parameter (see \cite{Ace,Bal,Chi,Cra,Mar,Mir2,Str1,Str2,Str3} and references therein).
+The continuous model is defined as the equation of continuity of the form